danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 Option|Pros|Cons
 ----------|----------|----------
 FHIR| -Single index store, easy to maintain<br/>-*ExactMatch, Wildcard, ListMatch, SequenceMatch, RangeMatch and FuzzMatch supported|-Limited DICOM search support<br/>-Custom attributes for custom tag query support<br/>-DICOM is tightly coupled to FHIR which reduces business, operational and feature flexibility<br/>-Query and Ingestion performance concerns, including query paging needs to be handled by client for instance/series search<br/>-Corner cases around which service is the master of Patient resource type<br/>[Details](DicomWev-FHIR-SingleStoreTradeOff.md)|
-[SQL + Async FHIR resouce creation](https://microsoft.sharepoint.com/:w:/t/msh/EY8pKt29ueRCijCrHhqBftcB1k1dTH3fiLR0s39xpyVyew)| -All QIDO requirements can be satisfied<br/>-On premise available<br/>-Inplace scaleUp<br/>-Geo-Redudancy and Backup support<br/>-Can resuse the same SQL DB across FHIR and DICOM services|-Dynamic SQL does not perform as good as known cached SQL<br/>-Joins on long table can also be relatively slow<br/>-Need to build crawler to index old data if custom tags will be supported
+[SQL + Async FHIR resouce creation](https://microsoft.sharepoint.com/:w:/t/msh/EY8pKt29ueRCijCrHhqBftcB1k1dTH3fiLR0s39xpyVyew)| -All QIDO requirements can be satisfied<br/>-On premise available<br/>-Inplace scaleUp<br/>-Geo-Redudancy and Backup support<br/>-Can resuse the same SQL DB across FHIR and DICOM services<br/> -Normalized data to reduce storage size |-Dynamic SQL does not perform as good as known cached SQL<br/>-Joins on long table can also be relatively slow<br/>-Need to build crawler to index old data if custom tags will be supported
 COSMOS + Async FHIR resource creation| -Easy|-Diff
-[Az Search + Async FHIR resource creation](https://microsoft.sharepoint.com/:w:/t/msh/EY8pKt29ueRCijCrHhqBftcB1k1dTH3fiLR0s39xpyVyew)| -All QIDO requirements can be satisfied<br/>-JSON indexer available for crawling the entier blob storage dataset<br/>-Possibility to extend support NLP and unstructured data searches|-Limited inplace index mapping changes supported<br/>-COGS higher than SQL, considering we need to manage 3 replicas for 99.9 availabilty<br/>-No in-place upgrade to a different tier<br/>-Managed geo-redudancy is not supported<br/>On-prem or dev box solution not available
+[Az Search + Async FHIR resource creation](https://microsoft.sharepoint.com/:w:/t/msh/EY8pKt29ueRCijCrHhqBftcB1k1dTH3fiLR0s39xpyVyew)| -All QIDO requirements can be satisfied<br/>-JSON indexer available for crawling the entier blob storage dataset<br/>-Possibility to extend support NLP and unstructured data searches|-Limited inplace index mapping changes supported<br/>-COGS higher than SQL, considering we need to manage 3 replicas for 99.9 availabilty<br/>-No in-place upgrade to a different tier<br/>-Managed geo-redudancy is not supported<br/>On-prem or dev box solution not available<br/>-De-normalized data indexed.

 ## Architecture overview